GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-83/index.md

   a great user experience on the web.
 * And [more](#more).

-I’m [Pete LePage](https://twitter.com/petele), working and shooting from home, let’s dive in and see what’s new for developers in Chrome 83!
+I'm [Pete LePage](https://twitter.com/petele), working and shooting from home, let's dive in and see what's new for developers in Chrome 83!

 !!!.aside
 App shortcuts were supposed to be landing in Chrome 83, but were